Bottling Honey: How to Process Your Honey

 Bulk Honey Storage Before Bottling

-Use food grade buckets to capture the liquid dripping from your extractor or filter bag of comb.
-A tight fitting lid placed on the full bucket to prevent moisture absorption.
+Use food grade buckets to capture the liquid dripping from your extractor or honey filter bag of comb.
+Be sure to use a tight fitting lid on the buckets.

 Quality Control During Bottling